 By focusing on what the question is specifically asking, you should be able to determine that the correct answer is A. None of the other answer choices vividly describes the underwater terrain.

-Review the posts on the 5 critical concepts you must understand to ace ACT English and formality on ACT English.
-Both offer some helpful insight into this glorious section of the ACT.
+Review the posts on the five critical concepts you must understand to ace ACT English and formality on ACT English.
+Both offer some helpful insight into the English section of the ACT.

 Also, read the article on how to approach ACT English passages.
 Make sure you have a systematic approach to these passages that works for you and will enable you to reach your target score.